 |Vertical I beam||Selection and insertion of text is possible in a vertical layout.||iBeamCursorForVerticalLayout()|

 Use system-provided pointers as intended.
 People are accustomed to the meaning of the standard pointer styles.
-If you change the meaning of one, users can’t predict the results of their actions.
+If you change the meaning of one, people can’t predict the results of their actions.

 Prefer system-provided pointers because they're familiar.
 If you must design a custom pointer, make sure it improves the usability of your app and isn’t confusing.
-For example, the user should intuitively know which part of the pointer to position over elements.
+For example, your custom pointer should make it easy for people to know which part of the pointer to position over an element.
 If you customize the arrow pointer, create custom versions of the related arrow pointers too, such as copy and disappearing item.

-When running on a device that’s equipped with a Force Touch trackpad, your app can provide haptic feedback to the user in response to a drag operation or force click in certain situations.
-There are three very specific haptic feedback patterns your app can adopt.
+When running on a device that’s equipped with a Force Touch trackpad, your app can provide haptic feedback in response to a drag operation or force click in certain situations.
+There are three specific haptic feedback patterns your app can adopt.